hadinh1306/cookie_cutter_project_template/README.md

 While running the script, you will be prompted with some questions.

 1. What is the path of your directory?

 Set path to your project repository created in the beginning.

+Path is set like when you use `cd` command in `terminal`.
+If you don't know what `cd` does, [read more](http://www.rapidtables.com/code/linux/cd.htm).
+Follow the way they set path, but don't include command `cd` in your answer.

 2. What do you want to name your project?

 Type in a descriptive name for your project.

+Ex: predict_sales_2018, ab_test_new_menu

 3. What license you want to use?

 I pre-set options for: MIT License, Apache License 2.0 and No License.
 You can [read more](https://choosealicense.com/) on which license you want to choose.

+If you choose a different license than the 2 I pre-set, you can choose `3` - No License when prompted with this question.
+Then paste the license you desire to `LICENSE.md`.

 ### Output:
 If the script is run successfully, you can expect to see a project organized like this: